denoflow/denoflow/README.md

 ### YAML Syntax

+If you are not yet familiar with YAML syntax, take [5 minutes](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes) to familiarize yourself with.

 You can use `${{variable}}` in any fields to inject variables into your workflow, we inject `ctx` variable in template and script.
 For example:

 #### Expressions